41B8E9AB3287C1543A1537528B3DB506

 You can use this vegan coffee syrup in various ways, such as adding it to plant-based milk for a delicious coffee beverage, drizzling it over vegan desserts like ice cream or pancakes, or incorporating it into your favorite vegan baking recipes.
 Enjoy the rich coffee flavor and sweetness of this homemade vegan coffee syrup!

-Sugar-free coffee syrup:
+Sugar-free coffee syrup

 Ingredients:

-1 cup water
+One cup water

-1 cup strong brewed coffee or espresso
+One cup of strong brewed coffee or espresso

-1 teaspoon vanilla extract
+One teaspoon of vanilla extract

-Sweetener of your choice (stevia, erythritol, or any other sugar substitute), to taste
+Sweetener of your choice (stevia, erythritol, or any other sugar substitute) to taste

 Instructions: